raghadsh/Arabic-Hate-speech/README.md

 The repo also contains two lexicons of hate terms extracted from the dataset using two corpus statistical-based approaches: chi-square and Pointwise Mutual Information (PMI).

-We integrated the trained model into a web-based tool to detect hate speech.
-You can try here : http://hatespeech-detector.com/